 The Business School ASB Careers Centre is here to support your career development.
-It offers a range of services to assist you with career planning, delivered through a programme of skills workshops, employer interactions and individual support.
+It offers a range of career planning services, delivered through a programme of skills workshops, employer interactions and individual support.

 The Careers Centre will help you develop your employability and secure a successful and rewarding career when you graduate.
 You can also visit the University's Career Development and Employability Services for further support and opportunities.